Healthy eating

 Butter Low-fat spread

 During pregnancy it’s particularly important to pay close attention to the health of your teeth and gums, including regular visits to the dentist, as pregnant women are more prone to gum disease due to hormonal changes.
-Avoid having sugary foods and drinks too often, and snack on vegetables and other healthy snacks instead of sugary or acidic foods, to help protect against dental caries.
+Avoid having sugary foods and drinks too often, and snack on vegetables and other healthy snacks instead of sugary or acidic foods, to help protect against tooth decay.

 Read more about dietary tips during pregnancy...